Seven Apostolic Men: Veneration

 There are statues of all seven saints, in addition one of Saint Peter, at the Cathedral of Guadix.

 Pope John Paul II, during his first trip to Spain in 1982, remarked that Spain "was conquered for the faith by the missionary zeal of the Seven Apostolic Men."

 Saint Euphrasius' relics were taken to Santa María de Mao in the diocese of Lugo.

 Ctesiphon

 Saint Ctesiphon (San Tesifonte, Tesifón) or Ctesiphon of Vergium is venerated as patron saint (besides Mary, Virgen de Gádor) of Berja, Andalusia, southern Spain.
 Tradition makes him a Christian missionary of the 1st century, during the Apostolic Age.
 He evangelized the town of Bergi, Vergi(s), or Vergium, identified as Berja, and is said to have become its first bishop, but the Diocese of Vergi was probably only founded around 500.

 Ctesiphon's relics purportedly lie in the catacombs of Sacromonte Abbey in Granada, along with those of Hesychius of Cazorla and Caecilius of Elvira.

-According to the visions of the Catholic Mystic, Blessed Anne Catherine Emmerich, Saint Ctesiphon was the centurion (birth name Abenadero) who carried out the Crucifixion of Jesus under the orders of the Roman Proconsul Pontius Pilate, and was born in Roman Armenia.